TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot Linux and RTOS/NORTOS applications using `sbl_ospi_linux`, the Linux appimage (see \ref LINUX_APPIMAGE_GEN_TOOL) and the RTOS/NORTOS application images needs to be flashed at a particular location in the OSPI flash memory.

 - This location or offset is specified in the SysConfig of the `sbl_ospi_linux` application.
 Currently this is 0x80000 for RTOS/NORTOS images and 0x300000 for Linux application image.
-In most cases you wouldn't need to change this.

 - To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES